 Causes of Braking Failures Due to Oregon Trucking Negligence

-There are many possible reasons and causes why braking failures could result in personal injuries or the wrongful death of an innocent person.
+Our brake failure lawyers know there are many possible reasons and causes why braking failures could result in personal injuries or the wrongful death of an innocent person.
 Many of the common causes are just like other vehicles, such as distracted driving or poor maintenance.
 But there are some very specific and unique causes for braking failure with large commercial vehicles.
 Some of the most common reasons include the following:

 Liability in Oregon Braking Failure Trucking Accidents